sguzunov/docs/docs/developers/03_dev-tools/dev-tools.md

 #### Glue42 Events

 All events grouped as "Glue" events (`connection`, `interop`, `appManager`, `glue`, etc.) measure the time it takes to initialize the respective Glue42 components.
-These events mark the important initialization stages Glue42 goes through in order for you to be able to use it in your application.
+These events mark the important initialization stages Glue42 goes through in order for you to be able to use it in your app.

 #### System Events